 The resort is within walking distance to town and just a 5 minute walk away from the public section of Chenang Beach.
 There you’ll find many water sports activities available, as well as shopping, and international dining options.

-1 Great Place to Eat: Seashells
+1 Great Place to Eat in Langkawi with Kids: Seashells

 Seashells is located on Chenang Beach, just across from the Meritus Pelangi Beach Resort & Spa.
 The food is a local Malay menu and it is absolutely delicious, but the ambiance is to die for.
 They have a unique setting where you will eat at your own private palapa, above the rice paddies.
 They have a raised sidewalk leading out to the palapas and it is as if you are floating.
 The kids will be very excited about this meal, no doubt.